cjaitas/bubble-sort-visualizer/README.md

 # Bubble Sort Visualizer
 ## Demo video/gif/screenshot of test
-## Problem Breakdown & Computational Thinking (You can add a flowchart and write the
+## Problem Breakdown & Computational Thinking
-four pillars of computational thinking  briefly in bullets)
+I chose bubble sort as it is a simple, easy to understand sorting algorithm that uses many steps to complete the list.
+Its repetetive comparisons and swaps make it easy to visualize through animated bars.

+Decomposition:

 ## Steps to Run:
 1. Enter list of numbers separated with commas
 2. Click the 'Start Sorting' button to start sorting the list